Lions' Den (militant group)

-The Lions' Den (عرين الأسود) is an independentist armed Palestinian group operating in the Israeli-occupied West Bank.
-The group emerged in August 2022, a year of increased in shooting and stabbing attacks on Israeli civilians and soldiers, and takes is moniker from Ibrahim al-Nabulsi, a prominent militant from Nablus, nicknamed The Lion of Nablus, killed in July during an Israeli raid.
-It comprises members of other Palestinian militant organizations, traditionally opposed by Fatah, including Hamas and Palestinian Islamic Jihad, and disafffected or younger members of Fatah. is reportedly based in the Old City of Nablus.
+The Lions' Den (عرين الأسود) is a Palestinian militant group operating in the Israeli-occupied West Bank.

+The group emerged in August 2022, a year of increased violence in the Israeli–Palestinian conflict, and takes its moniker from its co-founder Ibrahim al-Nablusi, a prominent militant from Nablus, nicknamed "The Lion of Nablus", who was killed in an Israeli raid.
+It comprises members of other Palestinian militant organizations, traditionally opposed by Fatah, including Hamas and Palestinian Islamic Jihad, and disaffected members of Fatah, mainly young and secular.
+The group is reportedly based in the Old City of Nablus.

 The organization was founded by a 25-year-old Palestinian named Mohammed al-Azizi, more commonly known as "Abu Saleh", and his friend Abdel Rahman Suboh, or "Abu Adam", 28 years old.
 They were both killed in fighting in July 2022.
+The group has experienced a rise in popularity among Palestinians in the West Bank, spurred by mounting frustration with the over 50 year old Israeli occupation of the West Bank, the seeming permanence of Israeli settlements and an accompanying increasing Israeli settler violence, along with ineffective governance by the Palestinian Authority.

 The group has experienced a rise in popularity among Palestinians in the West Bank, regularly sharing videos of their attacks on TikTok and Telegram.
 Their TikTok account was suspended in October 2022, leading the group to publish the rest of their videos to their Telegram account, which holds 238,000 subscribers as of 24 February 2023.

 Background

-2022 is the deadliest in the West Bank for Palestinians since 2015, mostly focused on Nablus and Jenin.

-there has been a notable rise in violence by extremist Jewish settlers.
+2022 was the deadliest year in the West Bank for Palestinians since 2015, mostly focused on Nablus and Jenin.
+There has been a notable rise in violence by extremist Jewish settlers.
 Following the killing of an Israeli soldier on 11 October 2022, for which the Lions' Den claimed responsibility, Nablus is under a tight siege which Palestinians protest as collective punishment.